Lifeboats of the Titanic: Collapsible Engelhardt Lifeboat B (port)

+According to Paul Lee, the Mackay Bennett, searching for bodies, saw Collapsible B on April 23, 1912, at 41°55' N, 49°20' W. The life boat was seen again on May 16 by the Paul Paix, that reported a ship's lifeboat, clean, bottom up and with no visible damage, floating at position 41°51' N, 42°29' W.

 Collapsible Engelhardt Lifeboat A (starboard)

-Collapsible Lifeboat A reached the deck the right way up and was being attached to the falls of No. 1 davits by Wilde, Murdoch and Moody when it was washed off Titanic at 2:15 A.M.
-First class passenger Edith Evans was seen running across the boat deck to try and board the lifeboat, having just given up her space in Collapsible D. In the chaos, the canvas sides were not pulled up and the boat drifted away from the ship partially submerged and dangerously overloaded.
+Collapsible Lifeboat A reached the deck the right way up at 2:05 A.M and was being attached to the falls of No. 1 davits by Wilde, Murdoch and Moody when it was washed off Titanic at 2:15 A.M.
+First-Class passenger Edith Evans was seen running across the boat deck to try and board the lifeboat, having just given up her space in Collapsible Boat D. In the chaos, the canvas sides were not pulled up and the boat drifted away from the ship partially submerged and dangerously overloaded.
 Many of the occupants climbed in from the water but several died of hypothermia or fell back into the sea.
-Only about 14 people were left alive and the survivors were later transferred into Collapsible Lifeboat D. Among them were first class passenger R. Norris Williams, and third class passenger Mrs. Rhoda Abbott, the only female aboard, who had lost her two young sons in the water.
-Three bodies, including that of Mr. Thomson Beattie, were left in Collapsible A, which was allowed to drift off; they were not recovered until a month later, by RMS Oceanic, another vessel belonging to the White Star Line.
+Only about 14 people were left alive and the survivors were later rescued by Lifeboat 14 led by Fifth Officer Lowe (who distributed his passengers among Lifeboats 4, 10, 12 and Collapsible D previously encountered to go back to the wreckage to save survivors).
+Some were transferred later to Collapsible D: among them were First-Class passenger R. Norris Williams, and Third-Class passenger Mrs. Rhoda Abbott, the only woman aboard, who had lost her two young sons in the water.
+Three bodies, including that of Mr. Thomson Beattie, were left in Collapsible Boat A, which was allowed to drift off; they were not recovered until a month later, by RMS Oceanic, another vessel belonging to the White Star Line.